oznogon/gattaibushido-public/rules/01_intro.md

 Factions are any kind of neutral or friendly force in the game that has motivation and agency within the scenario's story.
 Factions are meant to be courted by the Pilots, who can gain favor with them and invest external power in them for later use.

-Threats are any force that primarily exists as a danger to the Pilots and their goals.
+Threats are any forces that primarily exist as a danger to the Pilots and their goals.
 These can be school bullies, oppressive military regimes, crazed space cults, infectious zombie parasites, raging void storms, dangerous natural environments, and yes even:

 Big Giant Monsters!
-These are special "advanced" Threats that have the power to destroy great numbers of lives and cause trillions of space-dollars worth of destruction.
+These are special "advanced" Threats that have the power to destroy great numbers of lives and cause trillions of Space-Dollars worth of destruction.
 BGMs are so powerful that the best (and only?) hope of defeating them is for the Pilots to get over their interpersonal squabbles and join up!

 ## Session Flow

-For your first time playing *Gattaibushido:FUSION!*, I highly advise that you start the session with the **First Contact** scenario (detailed in the Coach rules section, p.
-SQUARP), and conclude that session with full-table character creation.

-Each additional session follows a basic flow:
+Each session of play follows a basic flow:

 1. Session Setup
 2. Team Salute